Hannah-Richert/iannwtf_hw7/README.md

 ## Outstanding Questions
 ### Can / should you use truncated BPTT here?
-- BPTT can be computationally expensive as the number of timesteps increases.
+- BPTT can be computationally expensive as the number of timesteps increases and can lead to gedient problems (vanishing,exploding)
 - TBPTT cuts down computation and memory requirements (but the truncation-length has to be chosen carefully in order to work well)
 - To use TBPTT we would need to implement backpropagation on a different level or way, because we would have to optimize our model for each individual timestep, not at the end for all timesteps together.
 -  We could theoretically use TBPTT to reduce computation and memory while training our model.
+-  The integrated forget-gate in the LSTM cells already helps with vanishing anf exploding gradients

 ### Should you rather take this as a regression, or a classification problem?